Bachelor of Applied Science

 This degree is designed for students transferring coursework from regionally accredited and/or military institutions.
 During the application process, the submission of a resume and goal statement is required for professional admission to the program.
 Before applying, we recommend that you discuss your background with a program adviser.
 Contact email@example.com or 520-621-0898 for a referral.

 Cost & Eligibility

-- HUSV 310: Cultural Humility - Exploring the dynamic relationship between personal and professional identity, as well as the impact this relationship has when working with individuals and communities from cultures other than your own.
+HUSV 310: Identity, Positionality and Cultural Humility - Explore the dynamic relationship between personal and professional identity and the impact this relationship has when working with individuals and communities from cultures other than your own.
 The key concepts of this course include: a life-long commitment to self-evaluation and self-critique, learning to recognize power-imbalances and understanding that cultural humility is larger than our individual selves.

 HUSV 326: Research Methods in Social Sciences - Establish or advance your understanding of research through critical exploration of research language, ethics, and methodological approaches.

 FSHV 408: Program Planning & Evaluation - Study the process involved in developing and/or evaluating individual and family focused programs for schools and communities.

 FSHV 384: Leadership, Ethics, and Professional Practices - Learn the theories and applications of leadership and communication when applied to professional decision-making, planning and control in the workplace.
 This course offers an examination of personal and professional qualities essential for successful internship and career planning.